aklakina/gaean-key/README.md

 The system uses an extensible architecture to support various credential providers, and deployment targets through pluggable extensions while maintaining an isolated extension environment.

+## Why Gaean Key?

+Managing and rotating credentials is a critical aspect of maintaining security in any infrastructure.
+Gaean Key provides a structured and automated approach to handle this complex task, ensuring that credentials are rotated regularly and securely across different services.
+Unlike other solutions, Gaean Key is designed to be a multi-cloud, multi-service framework that can be easily extended to support new services and deployment targets.
+This makes it a versatile choice for organizations with diverse infrastructure needs.

 ## Documentation

 1. [Quick Start](./docs/quick_start.md)